lucaprinsss/SE2-OfficeQueue/Retrospective/Retrospective-Template.md

   - Establish and consistently follow a Git workflow, paying close attention to branch management and keeping branches up to date.

-  - Respect the DoD, including E2E testing in our sprint.
+  - Respect the DoD, by including E2E testing in our sprint.

 - One thing you are proud of as a Team!!